tiithansen/grafana-k8s-app/README.md

 ### Requirements

-* It expects the presence of `cluster` label on all the metrics.
+* It expects the presence of `spoke` label on all the metrics.

 ### Metrics used